jared-hwang/UrbanInference/README.md

 as a field is growing rapidly, and in turn, applications of computational techniques in the urban planning space are similarly growing.
-With the results we have presented here, we hope to have shown that the application of computational techniques developed for physics, math, and so on could have countless uses in urban planning, and could serve to benefit society as a whole.
+With the results we have presented here, we hope to have shown that the application of computational techniques developed for physics, math, and so on could have countless uses in urban planning, and serve to benefit society as a whole.

 ## References